dcancelmo/CSC174-lab13-SanFran/README.md

 Jayda as IA, Famous as Designer and Daniel as coder.
 (websits link here)
 (Repo link here)

 ## Ontology

+### Admins
+-Admins have accounts they register for
-Admin has access to the database
+-Admins have access to the database/ survey results

+### Cupcakes
+-Cupcakes have an about page, recipes, and a survey -About cupcakes has history
+-About cupcakes has basics for making cupcakes
+-About cupcakes has cupcake variants
+-Recipes have feautured cupcakes (the cupcake variants); Mug Cupcake, Butterfly Cake, Cappuccino Gourmet Cupcake -Survey has users name, favorite cupcake, favorite frosting, sprinkle preference -Survey has user's cupcake recipe to be featured on Recipes -Survey pushes results to database
+-Survey has a thank you message for users

 ##Taxonomy
-Cupcakes have an about page, recipes, and a survey About has the history, then how they're typically made, to different kinds of cupcakes Recipes have titles, unordered lists of ingredients, and paragraphs for how to create.
-Survey takes....
-The scope of the site are cupcakes.
-Cupcakes have an about page, recipes page, and a survey page.
-Under the about cupcakes title(h1), is "Cupcake History"(h2), "Making Cupcakes"(h2) and "Cupcake variants"(h2).
-Recipes has three recipes that were refrenced under "cupcake variants", "Mug Cupcakes"(h2), "Butterfly Cake"(h2), and "Cappuccino Gourmet Cupcake"(h2).
-Each recipe has an unordered list of "Ingredients"(h3) and an ordered list of "Directions"(h3).
-We use sections to hold each title tag and its related content.
+-h1 tags: Page Titles
+-h2 tags: Titles of sections of the page ("Cupcake History", "Making Cupcakes", "Cupcake Variants", etc) -h3 tags: Specific parts of sections (For Recipes, "Ingredients", "Directions") -Ingredients are unordered lists, directions are ordered lists of paragraphs -Section tags: Divide each page into parts, holds each title tag and related content -Figure tags: Hold photos in their sections

 ##Choreography
 The home page has the website topic in the top left, a nav that can take you to the history of cupcakes,